luiscarlin/front-end-notes/bower.md

 # uninstall packages and remove from bower.json file
 bower uninstall jquery --save

-# print relative paths to packages
+# print relative paths to packages.
+You can use them for <scrpt> in html files
 bower list --paths

 # bower components should not be pushed to git repo